If you want to build a better future, you must believe in secrets.

 A huge point in favour of this book is that it is concise and expresses its ideas pithily (though not without eloquence).
 Coupled with the power of some of its ideas, it is entirely worth spending an afternoon in reading this.

 Below are detailed notes from my reading of the first part of the book to highlight the core ideas of the book.
-My comments are italicized and in blue, while the rest is either taken verbatim from the book or is meant to be as loyal as I could keep it while rephrasing it.
+My comments are italicized, while the rest is either taken verbatim from the book or is meant to be as loyal as I could keep it while rephrasing it.

 Monopolies and Competition